stakater/kubestackplus-docs/content/for-developers/how-to-guides/connect-to-redis-cli/connect-to-redis-cli.md

   ```shell
   oc get svc -n <redis-namespace>
   ```

-  Here `<redis-namespace>` is the name of namespace where redis is deployed (In current case its value is `bitnami-redis`).
+  Here `<redis-namespace>` is the name of namespace where Redis is deployed (In current case its value is `bitnami-redis`).
 This name might be different for you.
 You can ask about this to cluster admin.
 - You'll get an output similar to one shown below:
   ![`Redis Services`](../images/redis-services.png)
 - Run the following command to create port forward.